mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 It's just _there_.

-It was called `documentNumber`, which was a number that sure _looked_ like a passport number.
-There was no name, so I googled "tony abbott" and checked the birthday on his Wikipedia page.
+I saw a thing called `documentNumber`, which was a number that sure _looked_ like a passport number.
+There was no name, and I guess it _could_ somehow be someone else's passport number, so I googled "tony abbott" and checked the birthday on his Wikipedia page.
 It matched the birthday on the passport.

 At this point I was fairly sure I was looking at the _extremely_ secret government-issued ID of the _28th Prime Minister of the Commonwealth of Australia, servant to her Majesty Queen Elizabeth II_ and I was _kinda_ worried that I was somehow doing something wrong, but like, not enough to stop.

-## Passport tips and tricks with Alex
+### Aside: Identity fraud tips and tricks with Alex

-Hey crime gang welcome back to my channel, today we're answering: "Why is it bad for someone else to have your passport number?"
+Hey crime gang welcome back to my channel, today we're answering: **"Why is it bad for someone else to have your passport number?"**

-Well, it's a form of identity.
+Well, it's government-issued ID.
 It's how you prove you're you.
 Just having the information on the passport is not quite as powerful as the full physical passport, but it's still not good optics to post yours on Instagram.

 With your passport number, someone could: